kubernetes/kubernetes/docs/proposals/runtimeconfig.md

 they must either define some ad hoc mechanism for toggling (e.g. flag on component binary) or else toggle the feature on/off at compile time.

-This proposal suggests using the existing `--runtime-config` of kube-apiserver and adding a similar flag to each of the core kube system components.
-Alpha features can then be toggled on a per-component basis by passing `enableAlphaFeature=true|false` to `--runtime-config`.
+By adding a`--feature-config` to all kube-system components, alpha features can be toggled on a per-component basis by passing `enableAlphaFeature=true|false` to `--feature-config` for each component that the feature touches.

 ## Design

-The following components will all get a `--runtime-config` flag, which loads a `config.ConfigurationMap`:
+The following components will all get a `--feature-config` flag, which loads a `config.ConfigurationMap`:

-- kube-apiserver (already present)
+- kube-apiserver
 - kube-scheduler
 - kube-controller-manager
 - kube-proxy